-- (1) The PID Act provides a number of protections for reporters who make public interest disclosures. - (2) These protections apply regardless of whether the public interest disclosure is a voluntary, mandatory or witness public interest disclosure. - (3) Reporters who make a public interest disclosure are entitled: - (a) not to have information disclosed that tends to identify them, except as permitted by the PID Act;

-Note: Clause 19 gives more detail about protecting identity.

-- (b) not to have detrimental action threatened or taken against them; - Note: Clause 20 gives more detail about detrimental action. - (c) to seek compensation if unlawful detrimental action is taken against them; - (d) to apply for a court order (such as an injunction) if detrimental action is threatened or taken; and - (e) to immunity from civil or criminal liability for confidentiality breaches involved in making their public interest disclosure. - (4) Reporters may also apply to the Attorney-General for protection from liability for their own wrongdoing or misconduct disclosed while making a public interest disclosure. - (5) Reports which are not public interest disclosures are not entitled to the protections set out in the PID Act.
+- (1) The PID Act provides a number of protections for reporters who make public interest disclosures. - (2) These protections apply regardless of whether the public interest disclosure is a voluntary, mandatory or witness public interest disclosure. - (3) Reporters who make a public interest disclosure are entitled: - (a) not to have information disclosed that tends to identify them, except where the reporters disclose it themselves or as set out in clause 19(1); - Note: Clause 19 gives more detail about protecting identity. - (b) not to have detrimental action threatened or taken against them; - Note: Clause 20 gives more detail about detrimental action. - (c) to seek compensation if unlawful detrimental action is taken against them; - (d) to apply for a court order (such as an injunction) if detrimental action is threatened or taken; and - (e) to immunity from civil or criminal liability for confidentiality breaches involved in making their public interest disclosure. - (4) Reporters may also apply to the NSW Attorney-General for protection from liability in NSW for their own wrongdoing or misconduct disclosed while making a public interest disclosure. - (5) Reports which are not public interest disclosures are not entitled to the protections set out in the PID Act.
+However theymay be entitled to protections under Vietnamese law where applicable.